What Is a Terminal Disclaimer?

 Introduction

-In patent law, a terminal disclaimer is a legal document filed with the USPTO to limit the enforceable term of a patent.
-This article explains the purpose of terminal disclaimers, when they are used, and their implications for patent holders.
-Spoiler: Now that US patent terms are 20 years from initial filing rather than 17 years from patent issuance, they are not nearly as big a deal.
+A terminal disclaimer is part of patent continuation practice.
+It is a document filed with the USPTO that ties the term of a patent arising from a continuation filing to another patent.
+This article explains the purpose of terminal disclaimers, when they are used, and what they mean.
+Spoiler: Now that US patent terms are 20 years from initial filing rather than 17 years from patent issuance, they are not nearly as big a deal as they once were.

 Purpose of Terminal Disclaimer

-The primary purpose of a terminal disclaimer is to address double patenting issues.
-Double patenting occurs when an applicant seeks multiple patents for the same invention, potentially extending monopoly rights beyond what is intended by patent law.
-This was a huge problem when patent terms were 17 years from the date the patent issued — and terminal disclaimers are somewhat vestigial leftover from that era (although they do limit patent terms in some cases).
+The main purpose of a terminal disclaimer is to address double patenting issues.
+Double patenting is when an applicant seeks multiple patents for the same invention.
+In the past, when patent terms were 17 years from the date of issuance, filing multiple continuations was a loophole that extended monopoly rights beyond what patent law intended.
+Terminal disclaimers are a somewhat vestigial leftover from that era (although they do limit patent terms in some cases).

 When Is a Terminal Disclaimer Used?